3453-315h/0x-brave/crash-ios/README.md

 # DoS in Brave for iOS

 > Metnew: was this crash exploitable?
-I don't know
+I don't know, but seems yes:  `0x000000010172f63c` - crash address.
+I didn't have much interest to investigate this crash for 80$.

 ## Summary

 Attacker could initiate DoS during the page load.

-## Products affected:
+## Products affected

 1.6 (18.05.17.13)
 Device iPhone 6s (iOS 11.3.1)